drvinceknight/unpeudemath/_drafts/my-thoughts-on-plotly.md

 <iframe width="460" height="345" frameborder="0" seamless="seamless" scrolling="no" src="https://plot.ly/~drvinceknight/1.embed?width=460&height=345"></iframe>

+By 'automatically' I mean: 'opens up web browser and your plots is there'!!

 **Doing something of my own**

 In [my previous post]({{site.baseurl}}/code/2014/09/19/the-expected-waiting-time-in-a-tandem-queue-with-blocking-using-sage/) I wrote about how to use Markov Chains to obtain the expected wait in a tandem qeue.